Advances in Food Technology and Nutrition Sciences - Open Journal

 Interim VP, Scientific Affairs Consultant

 Sprim Advanced Life Science

 4601 Cape Charles Dr. Plano

 TX 75024, USA

-Cheryl Reifer, PhD, RD is an educator, public speaker, clinical dietitian, clinical nutrition manager, and food industry consultant executive and published researcher with over 20 years experience.
+Cheryl Reifer, PhD, RD is an educator, public speaker, clinical dietitian, clinical nutrition manager and food industry consultant executive and published researcher with over 20 years of experience.

 Cheryl has worked internationally in business development, assisting food companies needs in regulatory affairs, research, and health marketing.
 Clinically, Cheryl has worked in hospitals, outpatient clinics, nursing homes in areas of medical nutrition therapy such as diabetes, heart disease, organ failure, nutrition support, etc. as well as serving as a manager over dietitians, developing and implementing policies and systems, etc. As a speaker, Cheryl has appeared on the Health and Science TV network, served on pharmacy speaker bureaus and served on panels such as for the Ft Worth Life Science Coalition.
 Published research interest areas include diabetes and probiotics.
 Current weight loss interests include teaching/implementing a heart healthy program for contractors to the military.
 Cheryl has recently been asked to be on one of the boards for the Dietitians in Business and Communications.

 Senior Nutrition Scientist